serhii-kostiv/nuxt-animated-app/README.md

 [DEMO](https://nuxt-animated-app.vercel.app/)

-This is a private project using Nuxt 3, Tailwind CSS, VueUse, GSAP, and other utilities to create an animated web application.
+This is a project using Nuxt 3, Tailwind CSS, VueUse, GSAP, and other utilities to create an animated web application.

 ## Project Details